supersize/supersize.github.io/_posts/2022-10-14-howtocommitNode.md

     categories: Git
     tag: [Git, Node js]
 ---
-#### I studyed about "things I should know when commiting node js on my gitub".
+#### I studied about "things I should know when commiting node js on my gitub".
 I summerize here what I learned not to forget and to remind!

 ### Not to commit node_module files.
  You should be careful not to commit and push node modules on your git hub! it's too many!